trampgeek/moodle-qtype_coderunner/Readme.md

    Typically the whole table is coloured red if any tests fail or green if all tests pass.

-The above description is somewhat simplified.
+The above description is somewhat simplified, in the following ways:

-Firstly, it is not always necessary to run a different job in the sandbox for each test case.
+ *  It is not always necessary to run a different job in the sandbox for each test case.
 Instead, all tests can often be combined into a single executable program.
 This is achieved by use of what is known as a "combinator template" rather than the simpler "per-test template" described above.
 Combinator templates are useful with questions of the *write-a-function* or *write-a-class* variety.
 They are not often used with *write-a-program* questions, which are usually tested with different standard inputs, so multiple execution runs are required.
 Furthermore, even with write-a-function questions that do have a combinator template,
-CodeRunner will revert to running tests one-at-a-time (still using the combinator template) if running all tests in the one program gives some form of runtime error, in order that students can be presented with all test results up until the one that failed.
+    CodeRunner will revert to running tests one-at-a-time (still using the combinator template) if running all tests in the one program gives some form of runtime error, in order that students can be
+    presented with all test results up until the one that failed.

     Combinator templates are explained in the *Templates* section.

+ *  The question author can pass parameters to the Twig template engine when it merges the question's template with the student answer and the test cases.
+Such parameters add considerable flexibility to question types, allow question authors to selectively enable features such as style checkers and allowed/disallowed constructs.
+This functionality is discussed in the [Template parameters](#template-parameters) section.

-Secondly, the above description of the grading process ignores *template graders*, which do grading as well as testing.
-These support more advanced testing strategies, such as running thousands of tests or awarding marks in more complex ways than is possible with the standard option of either "all-or-nothing" marking or linear summation of individual test marks.
+ *  The above description ignores *template graders*, where the question's template includes code to do grading as well as testing.
+Template graders support more advanced testing strategies, such as running thousands of tests or awarding marks in more complex ways than is possible with the standard option of either "all-or-nothing" marking or linear summation of individual test marks.

     A per-test-case template grader can be used to define each row of the result table, or a combinator template grader can be used to defines the entire feedback panel, with or without a result table.
-See the section on grading templates for more information.
+    See the section on [Grading with templates](#grading-with-templates) for more information.

 ## Question types